gypsydave5/gypsydave5.github.io/_posts/2014-08-09-makers-day-five.md

 The Friday Challenge was CLI based, so I waltzed blithly through (and had a really good time remembering some fun commands).
-Excitingly it was marked with an Rspec file which checked whether your changes 'passed' -- literally.
+Excitingly it was marked with an RSpec file which checked whether your changes 'passed' -- literally.
-Unfortunately the file was written in an earlier version of the Rspec syntax and so the tests failed even when they should've passed.
+Unfortunately the file was written in an earlier version of the RSpec syntax and so the tests failed even when they should've passed.
 So [Spike] and I got to do our own Friday Challenge and fix the RSpec file.
 I say challenge -- we made more of a mountain out of that molehill than maybe we should've, but we learned a lot